 Reduced libido and/or vaginal dryness with itching or pain during sex can happen for some ladies.

-The reduced libido can be more complex to deal with because it can occur for many reasons.
-It is best to consult with a therapist who can help get you back into balance again.
+Reduced libido can be more complex to address because it can stem from many factors.
+It is best to consult with a therapist who can help get you back into balance.
 I appreciate it is not the easiest thing to discuss.

 Memory/concentration changes

 Some ladies report this.
-The joke about walking into a room and not remembering why you went there can be something you start to relate to!
+The joke about walking into a room and not remembering why you went there is one you can start to relate to!

 Emotional – Mood swings, anxiety, low mood

-The menopause is not just about chemical changes within the body.
+Menopause is not just about chemical changes in the body.
 It is a big change emotionally and old issues that haven’t been dealt with since puberty can unexpectedly crop up to be dealt with again.

 I wrote about this in my blog – “menopause – a mind/body revolution“